This post may contain affiliate links. Please read our disclosure policy.

 Or to leave a comment, click here!

-Grilled red potatoes are tossed with onions, butter, and seasonings.
-They'll be your new favorite side dish!
+Grilled red potatoes tossed with onions, butter, garlic, and rosemary make a delicious summer side dish.

 Prep Time 10 minutes